-This recipe came about one hungry day when the cupboards were near bear.
-One of my favorite things to do in the kitchen is to create a delicious meal using little ingredients, and a lot of them happen just before heading out for business or upon returning.
-I like to call these recipes “cleaning out” the pantry recipes.
-This recipe for Zucchini Black Bean Tacos did not disappoint us .. at all.
+This recipe came about one hungry day when the cupboards were empty.
+One of my favorite things to do in the kitchen is to create a delicious meal using what little ingredients are left in the house before heading out for a business trip or upon returning from one.
+I like to call these recipes cleaning out the pantry meals.
+This recipe for Zucchini Black Bean Tacos did not disappoint me at all.

 What really brought this dish together beside the fresh ingredients was the sour cream which I seasoned with another staple and one of my new favorite spices Piment d’ville Basque.
 I typically use a lot of Basque piment d’espelette in my cooking as well I serve it alongside the salt and pepper on the table.
 I sprinkle this Basque seasoning on everything from eggs to popcorn.
 Normally I buy bottles of Basque piment d’espelette when I am in Europe as it tends to be challenging to find it over in the states.
 A couple months ago I stumbled upon a local grower called Boonville Piment d’Ville, and this has now become my favorite Basque Piment.
 Vibrant red, and the flavor it outrageous; slightly smoky and spicy.
 It has been a dream to work with, and mixing it into the sour cream for this taco recipe was the right thing to do. (just a heads up, I am working on some other recipes using this ingredient, and cannot wait to share them).

-We have a feeling you will really enjoy this quick and easy, vegetarian friendly taco recipe, which will be an excellent recipe to use during squash season.
-Not only is it great for Taco Tuesday, but why not try enjoying on Meatless Monday as well.
+We have a feeling you will really enjoy this quick and easy, vegetarian-friendly taco recipe, which will be an excellent recipe to use during squash season.
+Not only is it great for Taco Tuesday, but why not try enjoying Meatless Monday as well.

 Happy Taco Tuesday!